nycdoe-cs4all/cs4all-blueprint-gatsby/README.md

 - **OPTIONAL** - Viewing the production site locally:
   - In your terminal, run the following command: `gatsby serve`
   - Open up a browser tab and navigate to `http://localhost:9000`

+### Updating Live Site

+1. Access the site's Digital Ocean droplet using SSH
+   - To SSH into the server, run `ssh <username>@<ip-address>` then enter your password
+   - If you do not have a username and password or know the IP address, contact the webmaster
+2. Navigate to the proper folder `cd /home/cs4all/cs4all-blueprint-gatsby`
+3. Run `sudo gatsby build`
+   - You may need to `sudo git pull` first

 ## Adding Educator Resources via WordPress